 With auto sales volume slowing, many dealers are wondering how to acquire enough new customers to stay profitable.
 But dealers already have a gold mine of sales opportunities at their fingertips: their existing customers.

-Acquiring a new customer is anywhere from five to 25 times more expensive than retaining an existing one, according to
+- Acquiring a new customer is anywhere from five to 25 times more expensive than retaining an existing one, according to Harvard Business Review.

-Increasing customer retention rates by five percent can increase profits by 25 to 95 percent, according to research from business consulting firm
+- Increasing customer retention rates by five percent can increase profits by 25 to 95 percent, according to research from business consulting firm Bain & Company.

 Data mining—using technology to find specific signals that someone is a good candidate for a sale—is the best way to identify those existing customers who may be ready to buy.
 The data you've already captured in your CRM can give you the insight you need to make timely, relevant offers to customers you already know, and who already know you — if you know how to use your data.